EU bank bailout roulette awaits Monte dei Paschi investors

 Ireland nearly went bankrupt in 2010 trying to save its banks and protect senior bondholders and depositors from losses.

-Three years later, Cyprus became the first eurozone country to impose losses on large depositors, following a path beaten far more quietly by Lithuania a month earlier, when losses were imposed on large depositors of failed Ukio Bankas.
+Three years later, an even bigger hallmark of the financial sector was almost shattered when Cyprus made a botched bid to burden small depositors.
+In March, it became the first eurozone country to impose losses on large depositors, following a path beaten far more quietly by Lithuania a month earlier, when losses were imposed on large depositors of failed Ukio Bankas.

 "There has been no consistency," said Duncan Martin, partner at the Boston Consulting Group (BCG), whose firm has worked on the Irish bank stress tests and Portugal's bank restructuring programme.
 "There has been a gradual harshening of treatment."

-The Commission's competition spokesman said Brussels had followed the same principles in its assessment of state aid throughout the crisis but, as situations changed, so did the rules.
+The EC's competition spokesman said Brussels had followed the same principles in its assessment of state aid throughout the crisis but as situations changed so too did the rules.

 As the number of programmes swelled, harmonising approaches became more challenging.
 "It would have meant all three institutions going back to consult with their respective teams," he said.
 "In practice it was extremely difficult."